dzuk-mutant/100r-theme-editor/README.md

 ## License

-- This software is licensed CNPL v5.
+- This software is licensed NPL v5.
 - JetBrains Mono is licensed OFL 1.1.